vesuvius-sys/TWK3R/README.md

 Yes, all three are supported.

 **Why does VirusTotal flag TWK3R?**
 The temperature monitor uses an older version of LibreHardwareMonitorLib for per-core CPU/GPU readings — a deliberate, less-optimal workaround chosen to avoid a lot of extra engineering work.
 If you check the driver (`0TWK3R` / `twk3r.sys`) and it looks flagged, it's outdated, not malicious: it does have a known vulnerability, but TWK3R does not abuse it.
-The only thing that driver does is expose your CPU/GPU temps to the app.
-If you'd rather not have it on your system at all, you can delete `twk3r.sys` after it's created and use TWK3R without CPU/GPU temp readings.
+If you'd rather not have it on your system at all, delete `twk3r.sys` after it's created and use TWK3R without CPU/GPU temp readings.

 **Is TWK3R signed?**
 No — the app is currently unsigned, which is part of why antivirus tools and VirusTotal may flag it.
 This is a known false positive tied to how deeply TWK3R interacts with low-level system files, drivers, and the registry.